Institutional Review Board

 IRB Meeting Schedule

-Please be aware that our full board meeting agendas sometimes fill up a month in advance, so it is best to submit your proposal well in advance of the deadline.
-The full board does not meet over the summer.
+Please be aware that our full board meeting agendas sometimes fill up a month in advance, so it is best to submit your proposal well in advance of the deadline and/or be in contact with us prior to the meeting or submission..

 - Shannon Audley, Education and Child Study